 - Data Accuracy: Because of some logic differences between the Shopify Admin API that Grow pulls its data through and Shopify's internal sales reports, Grow reports often show slight differences in amounts as compared to the internal reports you'll find in your Shopify account.
 For example, refunds are recorded in Shopify by the inventory cost of the item (or cost of goods sold), which is a value that doesn't pull into the reports that you'll see in Grow.
 This doesn't necessarily mean that your sales numbers aren't still telling the same story in terms of the success of your business, but that the methods used to retrieve them are different.
 The accuracy of your data is a top priority for us here at Grow, so we're currently working closely with Shopify on this issue to find the best solution we can.

-In addition to the standard Shopify reports, outlined in the Shopify overview article, Shopify Plus includes two additional reports.
+In addition to the standard Shopify reports, Shopify Plus includes two additional reports.

 - Users: A list of all users, including account owner, bio, email, name, ID, permissions, pin, receive announcements, screen name, user type, etc.